SwanseaUniversityMedical/DARE-Control-depoy/README.md

 # DARE-Control-depoy
-Deployment of workign version of DARE TREFX Submission layer and agent
+Deployment of working version of DARE TREFX Submission layer and agent